 The tool compares the wealth (value of your house or portfolio after selling and paying taxes) under the two scenarios and determines a numerical winner based on the estimated results.
 If the difference between the two results is less than 10.00%, the two options are considered equivalent.

 This tool uses a set of assumptions for the estimations.
 All calculations are on an annual basis and all output is rounded.

-Income in the current year is taxed at the marginal federal rate based on 2018 IRS tax brackets assuming "married filing jointly" filing status.
+Income in the current year is taxed at the marginal federal rate based on 2021 IRS tax brackets assuming "married filing jointly" filing status.
 All income in subsequent years is taxed at the estimated federal marginal tax rate based on the annual household income entered.

-All investment income (dividends and interest) is taxed at the federal marginal rate.
+All investment income (dividends and interest) is taxed at estimated based on the annual household income entered.

 Property taxes each year are assumed to be 1.15% of the home's market value.

 The chosen constant interest rate and loan duration of 30 years are used to calculate the annual mortgage payment using an ordinary annuity formula.
-The default of 4.25% is based on the quotes from Bankrate.com on July 15th, 2015 for a 30 year loan, assuming 20% down payment and a 740+ credit score.
+The default of 3.50% is based on the quotes from Bankrate.com on March 2, 2021 for a 30 year fixed loan, assuming 20.00% down payment and a 740+ credit score.